How to Register

 At the Polling Place on Election Day

-You can register to vote at your polling place on Election Day.
-All voter registration applications must include proof of residency.
+You may also register to vote at your polling place on Election Day.
+All voter registration applications must include proof of residency and photo ID.